zsq978663747/Documentation/IBC/EOSIO_IBC_Priciple_and_Design.md

 In order to realize the inter-blockchain transfer of token between two EOSIO blockchains, first, we need to solve two problems: 1.
 How to realize the lightweight client, 2.
-How to ensure the integrity and reliability of inter-blockchain transactions, how to prevent double flower and replay attacks.
+How to ensure the integrity and reliability of inter-blockchain transactions, how to prevent double spend and replay attacks.

 The EOS mainnet and BOS mainnet are illustrated below.
 However, this document applicable for any two EOSIO architecture blockchains.